jaketreacher/docker-media-stack/docs/tutorial/using-images.md

     linuxserver/sonarr
 ```

-As the host path must be absolute, we've provide $(pwd) to get the current directory.
+As the host path must be absolute, we've provided `$(pwd)` to get the current directory.
 You will notice multiple directories have been created in your current working directory - this is where Docker is mounting the associated volumes.

 We have also mounted `/etc/localtime` with `:ro` - read-only.
 This is because we want the container to use the timezone of the host, but without the ability to make modifications.